wenchiyang/personal-page/_projects/2_Shield.markdown

 balance return and safety.
 This also allows for shielding to be applied at the policy level instead of at the individual action level, which is typically done in the literature.

+For the details of our method, please check out the <a href="https://www.ijcai.org/proceedings/2023/0637.pdf" target="_blank">paper</a>.